MSc in Psychology (University of Bolton)

 Vicky earned her BSc (Hons) in Psychology at the University of East London, and went on to earn her MSc in Social Psychology at the London School of Economics (LSE).
 In 2007, she completed her Ph.D. at University College London’s Institute of Cognitive Neuroscience, researching episodic memory retrieval in young eyewitnesses.
 She completed her post-doctoral training at Cambridge University (in Developmental Psychology) and is since working as a university lecturer on the subjects of Developmental, Cognitive, Forensic Psychology and Neuropsychology, as well as Research Methods and Statistics.
 She joined the NYC faculty in Fall 2015.
 Her research interests in psychology include cognitive neuroscience, decision-making, models, systems and pathologies of memory, attentional processes, language acquisition and disorders, applications of psychology in forensic settings and music perception.
 Vicky teaches research methods at undergraduate level, and the module ‘Principles and Concepts in Research Design’ on the MSc CBT programme, and is well-liked by her students for her enthusiasm and for being able to teach complex topics such as statistics and the use of SPSS, in a simple and meaningful way to her students.

 The MSc in Pyschology is a 1-year full-time programme, taught exclusively in the English language.

 To enter in the programme, students must have:

-- an honours degree in psychology recognised by the British Psychological Association or equivalent, with classification at least 2(i) although candidates with a 2(ii) or equivalent are welcome to apply and may be offered a place on the programme initially as ‘associate’ students.
+- an honours degree in psychology, recognised by the British Psychological Society or equivalent, with classification of at least 2:1

-- a good standard of English (IELTS 6.5 or a recognised equivalent).
+- a good standard of English (IELTS 6.5 minimum, or a recognised equivalent).